Emergent deterministic entanglement dynamics in monitored infinite-range bosonic systems: Monitored infinite-range bosonic system

-{\it Deterministic dynamics of quantum fluctuations in the thermodynamic limit.---} Let us consider a bosonic system with annihilation operators $\aaa_i$ that satisfy standard bosonic commutation relations $[\aaa_i,\daaa_j]=\delta_{ij}$.
+Let us consider an infinite-range bosonic system with annihilation operators $\aaa_i$ representing the collective modes, that satisfy standard bosonic commutation relations $[\aaa_i,\daaa_j]=\delta_{ij}$.
 The Gaussian-state approximation allows the system state to be fully determined by the first moments $\alpha_i \equiv\langle\aaa_i\rangle$ and the covariances $u_{ij} \equiv\langle\delhat_i\delhat_j\rangle$, $v_{ij} \equiv \langle\ddelhat_i\delhat_j\rangle$, where the fluctuation operators are defined as $\delhat_i\equiv\aaa_i-\langle\aaa_i\rangle$.
 We make the following semiclassical assumption on the scaling of the Gaussian parameters, such that $\alpha_i\sim\Theta(\sqrt{N})$ and $u\sim v\sim\Ocal(1)$, where the parameter $N$ is proportional to the bosonic population and defines the thermodynamic limit via $N\to\infty$.
 It then follows that the state is approximately coherent up to $\Ocal(1/N)$ corrections, i.e., \bea \langle\aaa_i^{\dagger m}\aaa^n_j\rangle = \alpha^{*m}_i\alpha^n_j[1 + \Ocal(1/N)]\,. \eea These approximations are typically satisfied in infinite-range interaction systems in the large $N$ limit as a result of quantum central limit theorems~\cite{buchholzMultivariateCentralLimit2014,goderisCentralLimitTheorem1989,verbeureManyBodyBosonSystems2011}.